About Goat Cheese Stuffed Mini Peppers

 Those familiar with this little food blog probably know how much I enjoy sweet hors d’oeuvres, so the fact that I’ve got a sugarless appetizer already hidden up my sleeve is monumental.
 We have plenty of friends who don’t share my sweet tooth, so these little babies are sure to come in handy for all the house parties I’m looking to throw this year.

-And as an added bonus, not only did I adore these stuffed mini peppers, but The Husband did as well.
+And as an added bonus, not only did I adore these stuffed mini peppers, but an old friend of mine did as well.
 This is huge considering that I don’t think either of us would have been down for this dish as little as five years ago.

 We’ve both been expanding our taste palettes as we get older, and I think that really helped us enjoy the true star of this appetizer: the pleasantly fresh (yet lightly tangy!) flavor of Joan of Arc Goat® Cheese.

-Because, yes, it was only five short years ago that both The Husband and I would have been crazy enough to turn our noses up at delicious goat cheese and mini peppers.
+Because, yes, it was only five short years ago that both an old friend of mine and I would have been crazy enough to turn our noses up at delicious goat cheese and mini peppers.
 And even now that we know better, you still might catch one of us giving an otherwise delicious dish a skeptical side-eye.
 But, hey, what can I say?
 Old habits really do die hard.

 Thankfully a little time and wisdom has made us more adventurous, because at this point, I don’t think I can imagine our holiday plans without these delicious mini peppers filled with Joan of Arc Goat Cheese.